+This is normal and caused by CCM's use of a very light valve spring.
 This is a good thing overall and all you need to do is simply cock the marker before you air it up.

 Marker leaks down the barrel after I pull the trigger but stops once I cock it again.